will-wow/svelte-on-rails-sample/docs/blog.md

 </div>
 ```

 That `$:` symbols is a "reactive declaration", and is the heart of Svelte's magic.
-It's like a let declearation, but whenever any variable referenenced in the expression -- `count` in this case -- is updated, the expression is re-run and `remaining`'s value is updated.
+It's like a let declaration, but whenever any variable referenced in the expression -- `count` in this case -- is updated, the expression is re-run and `remaining`'s value is updated.
 So it declares a relationship - `remaining` is always `10 - count`.
 This might seem crazy, but it's conceptually the same as declaring a variable that you know will be updated in every React render loop.

 Reactive declaration means that you're able to do simple assignment in Svelte, but without the performance problems of the old AngularJS digest cycle.
-That's because those assignments get _compiled_ into something a lot like `setState`, except that only the reactive declarations that depend on a given value will be re-run when that value is chaged.
+That's because those assignments get _compiled_ into something a lot like `setState`, except that only the reactive declarations that depend on a given value will be re-run when that value is changed.
 Pretty rad!
 That means your Rails devs don't have to learn a whole new programming paradigm just to write a little component.
 They can assign like they would in Ruby, and everything just works.

 If you want to see what gets compiled, Svelte has a nice online REPL that lets you code a component, run it, and see its compiled output.
 [Here's the `CountDown` component](https://svelte.dev/repl/5d2edc49838f479eb1a784be0cb01f43?version=3.10.0).